 Some MTI programs require a laptop computer so that students can effectively integrate computing skills with their technical education.
 Many resources that instructors assign are online or require specialty software.
 To address these needs, MTI requires students entering a laptop program to purchase their laptops from MTI.
 The cost for an MTI laptop averages about $1000.
 Please note that our machines come fully loaded with the required software.

 BYOD is an acronym for Bring Your Own Device.
 In a BYOD program you can purchase your own laptop or purchase one through MTI, but a laptop is required in selected programs.
-If you choose to purchase your own laptop or notebook computer from an outside vendor, there are minimum specifications available from the MTI Admissions office.
+If you choose to purchase your own laptop from an outside vendor, there are minimum specifications available from the MTI Admissions office.

 Students are required to purchase designated book, supplies, tools and uniforms as assigned by the instructor in each course.
 Most programs specify tools and/or uniforms that are characteristic of the occupation for which the student is enrolled.
 Many of these materials can be purchased at the MTI Bookstore.
 In some cases, students will be advised to purchase tools at MTI-sponsored tool fairs.